 It is now the norm that Confirmation occurs sometime in grades 6-12.
 Here in the Archdiocese of Galveston-Houston we typically celebrate Confirmation during the high school years, grades 11 and 12.
 Because of this, many see Confirmation as a “graduation” from religious education.
 This couldn’t be further from the truth.
 In actuality, Confirmation always has and always will be intimately united with Baptism.
 This Sacrament is where the individual receives the FULLNESS of the Holy Spirit just as the disciples did at Pentecost.

-Confirmation Preparation for Youth:Teens in grades 11 and 12, who have been baptized and received their First Eucharist and who regularly attending Faith Formation classes (CCE) or a Catholic School, can prepare for the sacrament of Confirmation.
-Please contact Kristin Wegenka, Coordinator of High School Formation, at 281.497.6665.
+Confirmation Preparation for Youth:Teens in grades 11 and 12, who have been baptized and received their First Eucharist and who regularly attend Faith Formation classes (CCE) or a Catholic School, can prepare for the sacrament of Confirmation.
+Please contact the Youth Formation Office at 281.497.6665 for more information.

 Confirmation Preparation for Adults:The community of St. John Vianney welcomes and invites all baptized adults who were not confirmed as youth to continue their journey of initiation into a deeper spiritual relationship with God through the Sacrament of Confirmation.